xCarlos-Fuentesx007/ElephantEars/README.md

 ## Notes

-1. Social Media is only used market the web application.
-Not for sharing personalized statistics/scores.
+1. Social Media is only used to market our web application.
+Not for sharing personalized statistics/scores in it.
 2. We implemented Tone.js for the ear training exercises but only had synthesizer sounds.
-Wr migrated to the Web Audio API to redo those exercises and implement piano sounds.
+We migrated to the Web Audio API to redo those exercises and implement piano sounds.

 ## Figma Design
 ### Front-end